hashicorp/serf/website/source/docs/commands/key.html.markdown

 * `-remove` - Remove a currently installed encryption key from the Serf keyring.
   Any messages transmitted using this key after this operation completes will fail verification and be rejected.

+* `-list` - Ask all members in the cluster for a list of the keys they have installed.
+After gathering keys from all members, the results will be reduced to a single list and dumped to the console.
+This is useful to operators to ensure that there are no lingering keys on any members.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact